 Am I pushing him away with my insecurities?
-You met your ultimate Mr. Right.
-All of a sudden, he’s all you can think about.
+You’ve met Mr. Right and all of a sudden, he’s all you can think about.
 Day in and day out, your mind is on your new guy and how great he is.
 You spend way too much time wondering if he feels the same way about you.

-This translates into multiple texts, emails and phone calls a day.
-You are fixated on him but what happens?
+You fixate on him by sending multiple texts, emails and phone calls a day.
+But what happens?
 He pulls back!
 This is crazy!
-He showed all sorts of signs that he felt something for you.
-Why is he now retreating?
+He seemed to feel something for you.
+Why is he retreating?

-Upon his retreat, you text more.
-You try harder to keep him by cooking his favorite meals and inviting him for dinner, buying his favorite beer or suggesting you hang out at his favorite place.
+Not understanding the problem, you text more and try harder by cooking his favorite meals and inviting him for dinner.
+You try buying his favorite beer or suggesting you hang out at his favorite place.
 He might show up occasionally, but you can feel his detachment.

 The next thing you know, he rarely answers your texts and you don’t see him.
 He’s gone rogue in a big way.

-Our minds are masters at playing tricks on us.
-Your conscious mind is operating on past history.
-In the past, when a man has begun to get distant, he eventually leaves.
+Your mind is a master at playing tricks on you.
+Your conscious mind operates based on past history so, in the past, when a man became distant, he left.
 That’s what your mind knows.

 When you meet a new guy and things are all hot and heavy, your mind says, “Hey, this is looking good so I’ll proceed as before.”